inno-devops-labs/F23-core-course-labs/app_cplusplus/README.md

     5. Run 'checkServer' target to test application

+# Unit tests
+To run unit testing you can run

+    ./build/server_unit_tests

 # Docker
 For this app we need to establish environment and compile boost library, then we need to compile application and copy binary file to a next stage image where we can start application